-The changes instigated by Victorian and Edwardian 'cathedrals of desire' stores starting on Oxford Street's 'golden mile'
+The sumptuous Victorian and Edwardian 'cathedrals of desire' stores on Oxford Street's 'golden mile'.

 THE ARTS SOCIETY ACCREDITED LECTURER